Surname Law: Origin

+In the Ottoman Empire, surnames were not used in name-giving practices, which resulted in confusion for birth records and difficulties in economic relations and conscription efforts.
+More families in the Ottoman Empire began to adopt surnames after developments in population registries and censuses in the 19th century.
 The adoption of Turkish surnames and names can be traced back to the educated class of the Ottoman Empire as a result of growing dissemination of Turkology, as well as the time of the Second Constitutional Era and growing Kemalist discourse.
-Among one of the first Ottoman intellectuals to Turkify their names was Ziya Gökalp.
-More families in the Ottoman Empire began to adopt surnames after developments in population registries and censuses in the 19th century.
+(Note: Initial discussions of the Surname Law centered around whether Turks had previously had surnaming practices to begin with) One of the first Ottoman intellectuals to Turkify his names was Ziya Gökalp, who outlined how the enforcement of Turkish surnames should be carried out.
 Through the 1926 Turkish civil code, surnames were introduced as clauses protecting names from exploitation, as well as familial systems regarding the use of surnames and applications to change names.

-Although Turkification of names was planned as early as 1923, work for the law sharpened as part of Atatürk's reforms in the 1930s.
+Although Turkification of names was planned as early as 1923, momentum for the law intensified as part of Atatürk's reforms in the 1930s.
 The reforms sought to create a homogenous nation that shared a common religion, language, and ethnicity, sometimes aimed at the general population but in others directed at ethnic/religious minorities.
+Such reforms were often most pronounced in Turkey's cities, where they were documented and disseminated.
 Representatives in the Republic's new parliament suggested that place names and regular names be changed to fit with the Republic's national ideals, and proposed the law as a "law of modernization" and standardization.

 By March 1929, a ministerial commission was established to write a first draft bill for the law.
+The draft law was submitted on 11 March 1933, arguing that up to then Turkish surnames had been optional, creating disorder.
+During discussions of the draft law, Nuri Bey, deputy of Muğla, introduced a bill consistent with the draft law that contained 17 articles, emphasizing that getting a surname was an expression of national identity for individuals.
 Turkish MP Refik Şefik İnce suggested that, instead of using the term Soyadı (ancestry name), the term Sanadı (reputation name) should have been used for the Surname Law, referring to the method that was used for naming Muslim families in the Ottoman period, based on their reputation or fame in society.
 However, the Grand National Assembly of Turkey decided to use the term Soyadı because it denoted the meaning of ancestry, family, or relative.

+The law was debated on 16 June 1934 in the Grand National Assembly.
+While the first two articles were passed without opposition, the third article caused controversy and requests for clarification, afterwards being passed without any changes.
+Other negotiations for articles of the law also took place.
+The law was officially passed with 15 articles on 21 June 1934.